-Derivative instruments contain an element of credit risk that arises from the potential failure of a counterparty to perform according to the terms of the contract.
+Derivative instruments contain an element of credit risk that arises from the potential failure of a counterparty to perform according to the terms of the contract, including making payments due upon maturity of certain derivative instruments.
 We execute our derivative contracts primarily in over-the-counter ("OTC") markets.
-We also execute interest rate and commodity futures in the exchange-traded derivative markets.
+We also execute minimal amounts of interest rate and commodity futures in the exchange-traded derivative markets.
 Our OTC derivatives consist of both centrally cleared and uncleared bilateral contracts.
 In our centrally cleared contracts, our counterparties are central counterparty clearinghouses ("CCPs"), such as the Chicago Mercantile Exchange ("CME") and the LCH Group ("LCH").
 In our uncleared bilateral contracts, we enter into agreements directly with our derivative counterparties.

-We generally manage our counterparty credit risk associated with derivative instruments by entering into legally enforceable master netting arrangements, where possible, and exchanging margin and collateral with our counterparties, typically in the form of cash or high-quality liquid securities.
+We manage the counterparty credit risk associated with derivative instruments by entering into legally enforceable master netting arrangements, where possible, and exchanging collateral with our counterparties, typically in the form of cash or high-quality liquid securities.
 The amount of collateral exchanged is dependent upon the fair value of the derivative instruments as well as the fair value of the pledged collateral.
 When valuing collateral, an estimate of the variation in price and liquidity over time is subtracted in the form of a "haircut" to discount the value of the collateral pledged.
 Our exposure to derivative counterparty credit risk, at any point in time, is equal to the amount reported as a derivative asset on our balance sheet.
-The fair value of derivatives is adjusted on an aggregate basis to take into consideration the effects of legally enforceable master netting agreements and any associated cash collateral received or pledged.
+The fair value of our derivatives is adjusted on an aggregate basis to take into consideration the effects of legally enforceable master netting agreements and any associated cash collateral received or pledged.